1. Timelines

 The Infinite Continuum

 "An unyielding cycle—where ruin begets renewal, and from the embers of oblivion, existence is born anew.
-The Infinite Continuum is not mercy, nor fate, but a sentence—an eternal waltz of devastation and genesis, bound to the throes of a cosmos that knows no peace."
+The Infinite Continuum is not mercy, nor fate, but a sentence—an eternal waltz of entropy and genesis, bound to the throes of a cosmos that knows no peace."

 — The Ascendant Valekith on the nature of the Infinite Continuum.

-First Age (Primordial Pandemonium) (BA)
+First Age (Primordial Pandemonium) (BA) < 0

 Dreams of the Abyss

-These primordial titans were not created with purpose or order, but as mere fragments of Azhorra’tha’s dreamscape, existing only as raw elemental concepts.
+These primordial forces were not created with purpose or order, but as mere fragments of Azhorra’tha’s dreamscape, existing only as raw elemental concepts.
 Each one embodied an aspect of reality, their mere existence shaping the very essence of creation itself.
 Yet, bound by no order, the Eldari found themselves in an eternal war—a struggle that was not born of malice, but of the nature of their being.

 With no laws to guide them and no boundaries to contain them, reality itself was in constant flux.
 The universe was an unformed battlefield where the Eldari’s raw power birthed and annihilated entire realms in mere moments.